 - Remain in the pose for 5-15 full, deep breaths.
 To come out, release the grip on the feet, bend the knees into the chest, and wrap your arms around your legs before extending them straight down onto the mat.

-Some people find it more comfortable to hook on to the big toes with the piece fingers (pointer and middle finger) of each hand, or to hold on to the foot from the inside (arch) edge.
+Some people find it more comfortable to hook on to the big toes with the peace fingers (pointer and middle finger) of each hand, or to hold on to the foot from the inside (arch) edge.
 If it feels challenging to hold on to the feet directly, try looping a strap around the ball of each foot instead.